w3c/trace-context/spec/20-http_request_header_format.md

 If the vendor failed to parse `traceparent`, it MUST NOT attempt to parse `tracestate`.
 Note that the opposite is not true: failure to parse `tracestate` MUST NOT affect the parsing of `traceparent`.

-The `tracestate` HTTP header MUST NOT be used for any properties that are not defined by a tracing vendor. [[BAGGAGE]] MAY be used for defining and propagating such application level properties.
+The `tracestate` HTTP header MUST NOT be used for any properties that are not defined by a telemetry system. [[BAGGAGE]] MAY be used for defining and propagating such application level properties.

 ### Header Name